What kind of gear do you use?

 What is your favourite subject to shoot?

 I like photographing the world's natural and cultural beauty, such as deserts, rainforests, ancient temples and relics, wildlife and anything else that captures my eye.

 Do you use much flash or other artificial lighting in your photography?

 I hate flash and use it only when it is absolutely necessary.
 For my landscape, travel and wildlife photography it is extremely rare for me to use flash, as I prefer to use natural light.
 I believe that most things look better in natural light then they do with using flash, or other artificial lighting.

 How did you get your start in photography?

 My interest in photography started when I was around fifteen.
-I am a completely self taught photographer, and I have never taken any photography courses.
-To learn about photographic techniques I would (and still do) read a lot of photographic books.
-My only qualification is an Advanced Diploma of Business.
+I am a completely self taught photographer, and I have never taken any photography courses. although I wish I had, as I'm sure it woudl have helped in my early days!
+To learn about photographic techniques I would (and still do) read a lot of photographic books (mainly online now).
 Early on when I first decided I wanted to do photography professionally, I made the decision that I wanted to work as a freelance photographer and not work for someone else.
 That decision meant that I still had to work other jobs for many years before I built the photography business up to a level where I could live off of my photography income alone.
 I still believe that it was the best decision I made.